FlynnCruse/Quant-Facing-Pet-Projects/Market-Data-Dissemination-Simulator/README.md

 # Market Data Dissemination Simulator

-A client-server application demonstrating middleware concepts and distributed asynchronous systems using gRPC for real-time market data streaming.
+A client-server application demonstrating middleware concepts and distributed asynchronous systems using gRPC for real-time market data streaming, with a modern web frontend.

 ## Project Overview